geopm/geopm/service/docs/source/geopmlaunch.1.rst

   The signals available and their descriptions are documented in the **PlatformIO(3)** man page.
 "TIME", "REGION_HASH", "REGION_HINT", "REGION_PROGRESS", "REGION_RUNTIME", "ENERGY_PACKAGE",
-  "POWER_PACKAGE", and "FREQUENCY" are included in the trace by default.
+  "POWER_PACKAGE", and "CPU_FREQUENCY_STATUS" are included in the trace by default.
 A domain other than board can be specified by appending the signal name with an "@" character and then specifying one of the domains, e.g: